Travel Vitamins You Don’t Want To Forget

 Immune support vitamins are perhaps the number one go-to health aid for travelers.
 Why?
 Because the chances of contracting foreign illnesses get markedly increased while traveling.
 Even domestic travel can weaken your immune system.
 Therefore, when you’re packing vitamins for travel, consider including some of these immune-boosting aids to safeguard your health.

 - Elderberry: A study conducted on international travelers revealed they encountered fewer episodes of illness while taking elderberry supplements and fewer cold-related symptoms.
 Elderberry comes in a variety of forms, such as powder, capsule, or juice.
-It is all-natural and can pack a punch when boosting immunity during your trip.
+It is all-natural and can pack a punch when boosting immunity during your trip and can be a fun snack if you skip the capsule and order some elderberry gummy vitamins for your toiletry bag.

 - Vitamin C: Almost everybody knows vitamin C helps strengthen immunity.
 But it also helps reduce stress which is the leading cause for a weakened immune system while traveling.
 Vitamin C is a tried-and-true friend when it comes to keeping you healthy on your journeys.
 Many travel-goers claim the best vitamin C for travel comes in effervescent tablets that dissolve in water (such as Emergen-C).
 However, this essential vitamin also comes in chewables, pills, and even in gummies.